-The imagery of the Beurs shows some of the socialist ideas of the artists of the time: exploitation of the workers, women’s rights, poetry on greed and limitations of the free market.
+The imagery of the Beurs shows some of the socialist ideals of the artists of the time: exploitation of the workers, women’s rights, poetry on greed and limitations of the free market.
 Berlage foresaw big changes in society.
 The end of capitalism would turn the building into a meeting place where art, economy and society blend.

 In 1987 his vision became true.
 The Amsterdam stock market left the building.
 Now, concerts and other events are organised in the Beurs.
 You can’t visit the Beurs on your own.
 You can have a drink at the restaurant.
-In the back of the café you can see the works of famous Indo-Dutch painter Jan Toorop, representing ‘Past, Present and Future’.
+In the back of the café, you can see the works of the famous Indo-Dutch painter Jan Toorop, representing ‘Past, Present and Future’.

 Beurs van Berlage